 Today’s botanical garden is actually a replacement, so to speak.
 The city’s original garden, the Old Botanical Garden (Alter Botanischer Garten), was founded in 1812.
 Landscape architect Friedrich Ludwig von Sckell spent eight years planning and constructing the garden prior to its opening.
 Although it is no longer an active botanical garden, you can still visit the site.
 It’s just a few blocks north of Karlsplatz.
 Today it serves mostly as a park that is open to the public.
 But there are still some exotic species of trees growing there.
 A mere hint of the site’s past.

 Over the years the size of the Old Botanical Garden was decreased and eventually it was decided it should be relocated.
 In 1914 the Botanical Garden was moved to its current site in the city’s western Nymphenburg neighborhood.
 The current garden has approximately 16,000 species of plants.
 The Botanical Garden is fun to explore because you don’t know what you’ll find next.
 Beautiful plants can be found around each and every turn.

 And there’s more than just plants to enjoy at the Botanical Garden.
-The gardens are decorated by porcelain figures from the nearby Nymphenburg Porcelain Factory.
+The gardens are decorated with beautiful porcelain figures from the nearby Nymphenburg Porcelain Factory.
 You can find, for example, colorful parrots and an accordion player adorning outdoor pedestals.
-Woodsy bee houses hang on walls both to intrigue guests and keep the local ecology buzzing, if you’ll pardon the pun.
+Woodsy bee houses hang on walls both to intrigue guests and keep the local ecology buzzing.
+(If you’ll pardon the pun!)